-The WFH Residency is a £1000 award to support artists during the covid-19 / coronavirus pandemic.
+The WFH Residency was a £1000 award to support artists during the covid-19 / coronavirus pandemic.
+The deadline for the final round of the residency closed at 10am on 1 July 2020.

 Artists are starting to report a collapse in work and higher levels of unemployment as the UK responds to the covid-19 / coronavirus pandemic.
 Reliant on the gig economy for income as technicians, visiting tutors, and in jobs outside of the arts, this residency provides financial support for artists and encourages digital, community-focussed activity while following current government guidelines around social distancing.

-The WFH Residency (standing for ‘working from home’) will pay artists who have had arts projects or other work cancelled, or have been made unemployed, as result of the covid-19 / coronavirus pandemic lockdown.
-It will particularly support projects that take a co-operative or communal approach and connect people while social distancing.
+The WFH Residency (standing for ‘working from home’) payed artists who have had arts projects or other work cancelled, or have been made unemployed, as result of the covid-19 / coronavirus pandemic lockdown.
+It particularly supported projects that took a co-operative or communal approach and connected people while social distancing.

 - 8 April (artist selected by 15 April)